-Making bread has to be one of the most satisfying things so I want to show you how to make homemade bread.
+Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

 I love the feel of the dough forming in my hands, the kneaded dough rising, that will soon transform into baked bread.

-There are all kinds of ways to methods, from bread machines to the good old fashioned two hand way.
+There are all kinds of ways and methods, from using bread machines to the good old fashioned two hand way.

 Bread machines have come a long way, and some people swear by them.